jiezhang-camel/jiezhang-camel.github.io/_pages/about.md

 ----

 ## News:
++ **November 2024**: Three papers are accepted to HPCA'25.
+Congratulations to Xiurui and Endian!
 + **October 2024**: Invited to serve as PC of USENIX ATC, ISCA and ISPASS.
 + **August 2024**: BIZA is accepted to SOSP'24.
 Congratulations to Shushu, Shaocong and Li Peng!
 + **July 2024**: Two papers are accepted to MICRO'24.